SmartTURB/diffusion-lagr/README.md

 During the installation process, you might encounter a couple of known issues.
 Here are some tips to help you resolve them:

 1. **Parallel h5py Installation**: The installation of parallel h5py can be problematic.
-To bypass this issue, you can modify the code at [this line](https://github.com/SmartTURB/diffusion-lagr/blob/master/guided_diffusion/turb_datasets.py#L75).
+To bypass this issue, you can comment the code at [this line](https://github.com/SmartTURB/diffusion-lagr/blob/master/guided_diffusion/turb_datasets.py#L75) and uncomment the [line below](https://github.com/SmartTURB/diffusion-lagr/blob/master/guided_diffusion/turb_datasets.py#L76).
 2. **PyTorch Installation**: In our experience, sometimes it's necessary to reinstall PyTorch depending on your system environment.
 You can download and install PyTorch from their [official website](https://pytorch.org/).

 ## Preparing Data